labster/mediawiki-CategoryTrace/README.md

 This applies the principle of navigating through similar pages to Mediawiki categories.
-Unlike those features Pmwiki features, you can't really specify the order of the navigation here (consider a Scribunto module or Template for that).
-Instead, we are automatically generating navigation inside a category.
+Unlike those features Pmwiki features, you can't really specify the order of the navigation here (consider a Scribunto module or Template for more complex navigation).
+Instead, we are automatically generating navigation inside a category, using its category sortkey or
+{{DEFAULTSORTKEY}}.